 Paprika to taste ( start with tablespoon)

-1. If using Ground Turkey or lower fat meat, butter the bottom of the pot well and brown the meat.
+1. If a leaner, lower fat meat, butter the bottom of the pot well and brown the meat.

 2. Add green peppers, celery, onion and garlic.
 Cook for 5-10 minutes on medium heat.

 – You can alter the texture by processing vs “chopping” veggies.

 3. Add Texas Pete, tomato, cumin, red chili pepper, paprika, black pepper to taste.